subsbase/psql-db-migrate/README.md

 this repo used to migrate your database from source to destination postgres database.

-to running this app in a docker container you will need to build image and set some enviroment variables

-as below run template
+to run this app in a docker container you will need to build image and set some enviroment variables as below run template.

 at the root directory of this repo run: